bcwalden2001/BitSlayer/README.md

 1) Drag the BitSlayer game folder onto the love executable inside of the LOVE folder.

-2) From the command line:
+2) From a command line:

    a) Using full paths, where the first path is the path of love.exe and the second path is the path of the game folder:

          & "C:\Program Files\LOVE\love.exe" "C:\BitSlayer"

-   b) Using a simple shortcut:
+   b) Using a more concise command:

          love .

-   _This only works when the path of LOVE is added to your system's PATH environment variable_
+   _This will only work when you are in the project directory and the path of LOVE is added to your system's PATH environment variable_

       ### In order to do this: